Learn permaculture from people who are doing it in our bioregion!

 See the 2019 info that folks used to design their weekend:

 or, read more about the weekend below…

-Our Theme: The Edge is Where It's At!This year, we are celebrating the bounty that is possible in the "in-between" spaces!"
+The 2019 Theme: The Edge is Where It's At!For this year, we celebrated the bounty that is possible in the "in-between" spaces!"
 In nature, "ecotones" are places where two different ecosystems meet, and the overlap leads to greater species richness.
 In ecological design, we aim to "maximize edge" in order to create diverse, interconnected systems that meet human needs while regenerating the ecosystems in which we are embedded.
 Likewise, in human systems, diversity of all kinds is also a source of richness.
-This year, let's explore together how we can "work our edges" to co-create beneficial relationships with the land and in our communities.
+In 2019, we invited folks to explore together how we can "work our edges" to co-create beneficial relationships with the land and in our communities.